 A final standout aspect of this tool is the transparent pricing structure, which can be tough to find in an enterprise-grade tool.
 Pricing terms are laid out upfront with no surprises.
 And all plans grant users access to the full functionality of the platform, with additional included features and integrations as the plans scale.

 StandardFusion has multiple existing integrations including; Jira, Confluence, Slack, OpenID, DUO, and Google Authenticator.
-We also have the option for single sign-on, integrations with UCF, and access to our API.
+They also offer options for single sign-on, integrations with UCF, and access to their API.

 StandardFusion pricing starts at $750/two users/month.